gruns/blagoblag/content/blog/2014/aug/4/math-games.rst

   correctly in order to do well at this game.
-* Estimation: One of the tricks to quickly processing all the possible operations you could perform is to look at the scale of numbers, for example if I'm targetting a 2, and in my hand I have a 7 and an 8, I would never contemplate ``7 * 8``, because I know it will be difficult to get back down from 56.
+* Estimation: One of the tricks to quickly processing all the possible operations you could perform is to look at the scale of numbers, for example if I'm targeting a 2, and in my hand I have a 7 and an 8, I would never contemplate ``7 * 8``, because I know it will be difficult to get back down from 56.
 * Cooperation: While it is something of a competitive game, when a player is